 I remember having mine done about fourteen years ago.
 The anxiety was there, but I was not really scared.
-I always believed that I had the strongest teeth in the world and I’ve had a couple of previous sinus surgeries.
+I always believed that I had the strongest teeth in the world and that I’ve had a couple of previous sinus surgeries.
 Hey, a root canal procedure should be nothing.

 I was wrong!